 - Please do not take apart the yellow motors we give you.

 - Please do not remove the backing sheet from the mini breadboard we give you (unless you’re absolutely certain that you want to stick it to something permanently).

 In today’s lecture (2-3pm in room KE3-008, which is the large lecture theatre on the third floor of the main building in Kevin St), I will describe the project objectives, review the provisional schedule and explain how the assessment works.

-In today’s lab (3-6pm in various labs on the ground floor of the main building in Kevin St), you have five jobs to do.
-The first four are very short; the fifth is more challenging.
+In today’s lab (3-6pm in rooms KEG-012, KEG-014 and KEG-036 on the ground floor of the main building in Kevin St), you have four jobs to do.
+The first three are quite short; the fourth is more challenging.

-- Form teams of 3 – your tutor will assign each team a number (see number range for each group below) and give you a RoboSumo kit.
-It is your responsibility to look after the kit throughout the project.
+- Form teams of 3 – your tutor will assign each team a number (see number range for each group below) and give you a set of components.
+It is your responsibility to look after these components (like all your equipment and materials) throughout the project.